DREAM Services & Advocacy

 What is DACA and can I apply?

-DACA temporarily defers deportations from the United States for undocumented youth that meet requirements.
-It also grants a two-year, renewable work permit and social security number.
-DACA applications from people who have not obtained DACA previously.
-However, renewal applications are still be accepted.
+DACA temporarily defers deportations from the United States for undocumented youth that meet specific requirements.
+It also grants a two-year, renewable work permit and social security number for employment purposes.
+First-time DACA applications are not being accepted.
+However, if you previously secured DACA you may continue to renew your benefits.
+Please visit National Immigration Law Center for the most current updates on DACA.

 Where can the Affidavit Form be Found?